johanDDC/jokes-mlops-project/README.md

 ## Description

-The ngram_jokes_generator module implements the JokesGenerator class, which uses an N-gram language model to generate jokes.
+The `jokes-mlops-project` module implements the `NGramLanguageModel` class, which uses an N-gram language model to generate jokes.
 The text is tokenized using BPE before being fed into the model.

 ## Running a model